Tatiwel/electron-multi-window/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what is not working as expected in the app.

+> **Before opening a new issue,** please search existing issues to avoid duplicates.

 **How to reproduce**
 Steps to reproduce the behavior: